Human feces: Anal cleansing

 People from different cultures employ a variety of personal cleansing practices after defecation.
 The anus and buttocks may be either washed with liquids or wiped with toilet paper or other solid materials.
 In many Muslim, Hindu and Sikh cultures, as well as Southeast Asia and Southern Europe, water is usually used for anal cleansing using a jet, as with a bidet, or most commonly, splashed and washed with the hand.
 In other cultures (such as many Western countries), cleaning after defecation is generally done with toilet paper only.

 Terminology and other terms used

 There are many synonyms in informal registers for human feces.
 Many are euphemistic, colloquial, or both; some are profane (such as shit), whereas most belong chiefly to child-directed speech (such as poo or poop) or to crude humor (such as turd).
+An example of an euphemistic term for feces is number two.

 Human feces together with human urine are collectively referred to as human waste or human excreta.